rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-device-reference/draw-a-texture.md

 # Sampler states

-Since a sampler state can be provided, the `GraphicsDevice (ref:{SiliconStudio.Xenko.Graphics.GraphicsDevice})` class offers a set of predefined ones.
+Since a sampler state can be provided, the @'SiliconStudio.Xenko.Graphics.GraphicsDevice' class offers a set of predefined ones.
 These are:

 - PointWrap
 - PointClamp